PeterKoepernik/BAM/README.md

 ## Introduction

 The idea of this little project is to automate architecture search with a genetic algorithm.
-On the one hand, this alleviates the sometimes troublesome task of choosing a good number and size of layers, and secondly, since the networks slowly grow as they train, it might help with issues that can arise when training a very big randomly initialised neural network, rooted in the exploding and vanishing gradient problem.
-The final motivation is that the simultaneous training of several networks in a population can make great use of parallelism, whereas the training of a single network is hard to parallelise well.
+On the one hand, this alleviates the sometimes troublesome task of choosing a good number and size of layers, and secondly, since the networks slowly grow as they train, it helps with issues that can arise when training a very big neural network from random initialisation.
+The final motivation is that the simultaneous training of several networks in a population can make great use of parallelism, whereas it is difficult to parallelise the training of a single network.

 #### Usage Example